Trusted WordPress tutorials, when you need them most.

 Do you want to customize your Contact Form 7 forms and change their style?

-Contact Form 7 is one of the most popular contact form plugins for WordPress.
-However, the biggest downside is that the out-of-the-box forms you add are very plain-looking.
+Contact Form 7 is one of the most popular contact form plugins for WordPress, but its default forms are very plain-looking.

 How to style Contact Form 7 in WordPress